Geraldine High School: Academic programmes

 Students work towards the National Certificate of Educational Achievement (NCEA) across various subjects.
 In addition to traditional academic courses, the school provides vocational programmes, including a Building Academy introduced in 2025.

 Leadership

 As of 2025, the principal of Geraldine High School is Marcus Cooper.

+Student Houses

+Geraldine High School has four student houses: Acland, Cox, MacDonald and Tripp.

+The houses form part of the school's student leadership and inter-house activities, with each house represented by a student House Leader.
+Inter-house competitions include athletics, swimming and cross country, as well as other school events.

+House points are awarded throughout the year for participation and achievement in inter-house events.
+The points are tallied at the end of the year, with the house accumulating the most points awarded the Geraldine High School Inter-house Trophy.